Full Text of Tonight’s Tri-County Public Health Order

 We all have a lot at stake for the safety of our community.

 Giving up social events will not be easy, but this is our best chance to save lives.
 These actions will help to contain the spread of COVID-19 to protect everyone.
-This is also in
+This is also in support of the most vulnerable in our community.

 The more united we can be in preventing the spread the greater the benefit for the whole community.

-Eagle County Public Health & Environment
+Heath Harmon Director Eagle County Public Health & Environment

-Garfield County Public Health
+Yvonne Long Executive Director Garfield County Public Health

-Pitkin County Public Health
+Karen Koenemann Public Health Director Pitkin County Public Health